 For purposes of the Compensation Discussion and Analysis and the executive compensation tables that follow, the below individuals are referred to as our "named executive officers" or "NEOs."
-They are our chief executive officer, our chief financial officer, our three other executive officers, and our former Executive Vice President, Legal and Corporate Secretary, who would have qualified as a named executive officer except that he departed the Company prior to the end of the fiscal year.
+They are our chief executive officer, our chief financial officer and our three other executive officers.

-Chris Caldwell, 49, President and Chief Executive Officer.
+Chris Caldwell, 50, President and Chief Executive Officer.
 Chris has served as President and Chief Executive Officer of Concentrix since December 2020 after serving as Executive Vice President of TD SYNNEX and President of Concentrix from February 2014 to December 2020.
 He previously served as President of Concentrix from June 2012 to February 2014, Senior Vice President and General Manager of Concentrix from March 2007 to June 2012, and Senior Vice President, Global Business Development of TD SYNNEX from March 2007 to June 2012.
 Chris joined TD SYNNEX in 2004 as Vice President, Emerging Business through the acquisition of EMJ Data Systems Ltd.

-Andre Valentine, 58, Chief Financial Officer.
+Andre Valentine, 59, Chief Financial Officer.
 Andre has served as Executive Vice President and Chief Financial Officer of Concentrix since October 2018.
 He previously served as Chief Financial Officer of Convergys Corporation ("Convergys") from August 2012 to October 2018, Senior Vice President of Finance, Customer Management of Convergys from 2010 to 2012 and 2002 to 2009, Senior Vice President, Controller of Convergys 2009 to 2010, and Vice President, Controller of Convergys from 1998 to 2002.

-Cormac Twomey, 52, Executive Vice President, Global Operations and Delivery.
+Cormac Twomey, 53, Executive Vice President, Global Operations and Delivery.
 Cormac has served as Executive Vice President, Global Operations and Delivery of Concentrix since January 2019.
-He previously served as Chief Commercial Officer of Convergys from October 2017 to October 2018, Senior Vice President, Operations of Convergys from January 2017 to October 2017, Senior Vice President, EMEA and Intelligent Contact of Convergys from March 2014 to December 2016, Managing Director of Stream Global Services from 2013 to 2014 and Senior Vice President, Sales and Client Management, EMEA of Stream Global Services from 2011 to 2013.
+He previously served as Chief Commercial Officer of Convergys from October 2017 to October 2018, Senior Vice President, Operations of Convergys from January 2017 to October 2017, Senior Vice President, EMEA and Intelligent Contact of Convergys from March 2014 to December 2016, Managing Director of Stream Global Services, Inc. from 2013 to 2014 and Senior Vice President, Sales and Client Management, EMEA of Stream Global Services from 2011 to 2013.

-Rick Rosso, 59, Executive Vice President, Global Sales and Account Management.
+Rick Rosso, 60, Executive Vice President, Global Sales and Account Management.
 Rick has served as Executive Vice President, Global Sales and Account Management of Concentrix since January 2019.
 He previously served as Executive Vice President, Global Sales, Account Management and Solutions of Concentrix from October 2018 to January 2019 and Senior Vice President, Global Sales and Account Management of Concentrix from February 2014 to October 2018.
 Prior to that, he spent nearly 30 years at IBM Corporation, most recently as General Manager, Business Process Outsourcing from May 2013 until our acquisition of the IBM Customer Care business in January 2014.

-Jane Fogarty, 55, Executive Vice President, Legal and Corporate Secretary.
+Jane Fogarty, 56, Executive Vice President, Legal and Corporate Secretary.
 Jane has served as Executive Vice President, Legal and Corporate Secretary of Concentrix since September 2021.
 She previously served as General Counsel of Turnitin LLC from April 2020 to September 2021 and Vice President and Senior Counsel of TD SYNNEX from October 2014 to March 2020.
 Prior to that, Ms. Fogarty was Asia Pacific Counsel for Concentrix from February 2014 to October 2014 and served in various legal roles at IBM Global Services from October 2003 to January 2014.